ferama/rospo/SPEC.md

 ## Known Compatibility Traps

-- Cobra help text ordering and wording remain compatibility-sensitive
+- clap now owns help generation; exact Go/Cobra wording is no longer the target
 - root no-arg exit code is `0` despite printing an error and usage
 - `run` in Go appears to contain a likely bug in DNS proxy SSH-client selection
 - logging/output parity is still a major unfinished area